Driving Excellence

 Honda

-Honda recently opened a new state-of-the-art $124 million wind tunnel facility, Honda Automotive Laboratories of Ohio (HALO), located at the Transportation Research Center in East Liberty, Ohio.
-Coupled with the company's advanced safety research center, the new wind tunnel provides Honda's R&D engineers with two world-class facilities to design and develop the vehicles of the future.
+In 2022 Honda opened a state-of-the-art $124 million wind tunnel facility, Honda Automotive Laboratories of Ohio (HALO), located at the Transportation Research Center in East Liberty, Ohio.
+Coupled with the company's advanced safety research center, the wind tunnel provides Honda's R&D engineers with two world-class facilities to design and develop the vehicles of the future.

 Nissan